burkeholland/pkg/README.md

 The application will be added to your home screen as a generic icon with the title "Pkg Plugin Sample App".

 ![Screenshot Bro](https://raw.github.com/burkeholland/pkg/master/screenshot.png)

+## Screencast

+Here is a video using the Pkg plugin to build a packaged application and going over the basics of CSP (Content Security Policy) in Chrome Packaged Apps.

+<iframe width="640" height="360" src="http://www.youtube.com/embed/TUWHkYKJ9Wk?rel=0" frameborder="0" allowfullscreen></iframe>